godotengine/emacs-gdscript-mode/README.md

 - Automatic pairing of parentheses, brackets, etc.
 - Code formatting using [gdformat](https://github.com/scony/godot-gdscript-toolkit/).
-- Auto-completion for all the keywords in the `data/` directory.
+- Auto-completion for all the keywords in the `gdscript-keywords.el` file.

 ## Contributing ##